Shaylin-UCT/DEEPPC/README.md

 General Notes:
 * The trained models for Vanilla GAN and WGANGP are not availble in this repo due to their large size (>3Gb each) however they can be obtained by training the selected GAN as discussed below.
 # Vanilla GAN
-The implementation is derived from [this](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/gan/gan.py) implementation.
+The implementation is derived from that of [eriklindernoren](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/gan/gan.py).
 Significant changes to the original implementation include the added ability to continue training from a desired epoch.
 This will load the state of the Generator, Discriminator and thier respective optimizers for the selected epoch.
 All Vanilla GAN models should be run with the [CondaGAN](./Environments/CondaGAN.yml) environment.
 The job scripts for each experiment can be found [here](./JobScripts/VanillaGAN/).

 ## Training